Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

 There are no legitimate interest loopholes: It’s about ethical data practices

 On the fence about what to use?
 Start with the gold standard of consent.
 From there, expand into legitimate interest but always do your best to explain upfront what data will be collected and for what purposes.
 Finally, always allow recipients of marketing material to opt-out of a list of being sent information – even if that information is based on consent or legitimate interest.
+Begin to build toward a consent management platform by establishing how your company will treat consent and data as a practice.

 In other words, treat consumer data the way you’d want yours treated.
 GDPR requires companies to simply think a bit harder about what data they are collecting, if they need to be, and how to do so in an ethical way.

-Some companies are taking this standard to a new level and using ethical data collection and transparency as a marketing tactic in its own right.
+Some companies are taking this standard to a new level and using ethical data collection and transparency as a marketing tactic in their own right.
 Let’s look at Lush for instance.
 They have made Data Ethics a pillar of their company values.

 “Now more than ever people are aware of how critically valuable their personal data is.
 In its lightest form, it is the tweets you post, the photos you upload, the people you DM.
 In its darkest forms, it is a tracker on your identity, an algorithm deciding whether you should be on a kill list.
 It is our belief that Data Privacy is a fundamental human right.
 The ethical data policy is about ensuring that all of Lush’s staff and customer data is secure and transparent.
 Our customers and staff have the right to know what we hold about them.”

 As more and more countries, states and the like adopt GDPR-type standards, we are likely to see more and more companies adopting digital ethics best practices as internal values, and then using those as marketing fodder.
 This is the ideal goal of consumer data privacy and protection policies.
+Integrating a consent management platform is a transparent investment in respecting your customers.